 Side effects

-• Since radiotherapy not only affects the tumour, but also to some extent, healthy tissue, there is a risk of side effects.
-Since we humans can tolerate different amounts of radiation, the side effects vary from person to person.
+Radiotherapy affects not only the tumor but also, to some extent, healthy tissue.
+There is therefore a risk of side effects.
+People can tolerate different amounts of radiation, so side effects differ from person to person.
 Many people have no side effects at all.

-Side effects of radiotherapy are often divided into early and late.
-Most early side effects are usually felt after two to three weeks of therapy, but they may come earlier.
-They do not pass immediately after the last therapy.
-There is often a peak shortly after radiotherapy ends, then the side effects gradually subside over a few weeks.
+Side effects of radiotherapy are often divided into early and late effects.
+Most early side effects are usually noticed after two to three weeks of treatment, but they can come earlier.
+They do not go away immediately after the last treatment.
+The peak is often a short time after the end of radiotherapy, then the side effects gradually decrease.
+Late side effects may be noticed several months, or even years, after the end of radiotherapy.

 Early side effects